temitopeakin1/temitopeakin1/README.md

 ### Hello there 👋

-Who's this Dude, Akinmegha Temitope alias <b>T'megha</b> the dude who craves for Knowledge, makes most of his time Studying, and passionately seeks Knowledge wherever and however its concealed.
+Who's this Dude, Akinmegha Temitope alias <b>T'megha</b> The curious guy who craves for Knowledge, makes most of his time Studying, and passionately seeks Knowledge wherever and however its concealed.

-I'm a Passionate Software Engineer with focus on Frontend Software Engineering & Mobile Engineering, I build Mobile Apps using Flutter and Dart, I am also a Machine Learning/Artificial Intelligence Enthusiast.I also have Expertise in Modelling and Simulation, using MATLAB and 'R' software.
+I'm a Passionate Software Engineer with focus on Frontend Software Engineering & Mobile Engineering, I build Web Apps using JavaScript and React basically and Mobile Apps using Flutter and Dart, I am also a Machine Learning/Artificial Intelligence Enthusiast.I also have Expertise in Modelling and Simulation, using MATLAB and 'R' software.

 I am a Member of the [Nigerian computer Society](https://www.ncs.org.ng/)